-Building Type: Detached house

-Number of Storeys: Single storey

-Smoke detectors: 1 fitted, but not tested IMPORTANT NOTE - The adequacy and testing of smoke detectors is outside the scope of this standard inspection and report.
+Building Type: Detached house Number of Storeys: Two storey Smoke detectors: 1 fitted, but not tested IMPORTANT NOTE - The adequacy and testing of smoke detectors is outside the scope of this standard inspection and report.
 Accordingly, it is strongly recommended that a further inspection be undertaken by a suitably qualified person.

-Siting of the building: Not Applicable

-Gradient: The land is gently sloping

-Site drainage: The site appears to be adequately drained

-Access: Not Applicable

-Main utility services: Not Applicable

-Occupancy status: Unoccupied

-Furnished: Partly furnished

-Strata or company title properties: No

-Orientation of the property: The facade of the building faces west Note.
+Siting of the building: Not Applicable Gradient: The land is sloping The site drainage is not adequate in all areas.
+Site drainage: Access: Easy pedestrian and vehicular access Occupancy status: Occupied Furnished: Fully furnished Strata or company title properties: No The facade of the building faces south Orientation of the property: Note.
 For the purpose of this report the façade of the building contains the main entrance door.
 Weather conditions: Dry